List of PowerEdge servers: New naming conventions

 For example: The Dell PowerEdge R6415 model is a rack, mid-range, 14th generation, single CPU socket system with AMD Processor.

 Blade servers

 Since Generation 10, there are models for the M1000e enclosure.
-The blade-servers in Generation 8 and Generation 9 are using another enclosure that is not compatible with the current M1000e system.
+The blade-servers in Generation 8 and Generation 9 use another enclosure that is not compatible with the current M1000e system.
 In form-factor there are two models: half-height and full-height.

-In an enclosure you can fit 8 full or 16 half-height blades (or a mix).
-Each server has two or four on-board NIC's and two additional Mezzanine card-slots for additional I/O options: 1 Gb or 10 Gb Ethernet cards, Fibre Channel HBA's or InfiniBand slots.
-Apart from USB connectors a blade-server doesn't offer direct connections: all I/O goes via the midplane of the enclosure.
+One enclosure can hold 8 full-height or 16 half-height blades (or a mix).
+Each server has two or four on-board NICs and two additional Mezzanine card slots for additional I/O options: 1 Gb or 10 Gb Ethernet cards, Fibre Channel HBAs or InfiniBand slots.
+Apart from USB connectors, a blade-server doesn't offer direct connections; all I/O goes via the midplane of the enclosure.